-Gail explained that the Global Greeter Network started in 2005; by that time, local greeter programs had started in Melbourne, Australia; Chicago, Illinois; and Buenos Aires, Argentina.
+Gail explained that the International Greeter Association started in 2005; by that time, local greeter programs had started in Melbourne, Australia; Chicago, Illinois; and Buenos Aires, Argentina.
 In addition, Houston, Texas; Fairbanks, Alaska; and Toronto, Canada, were in the process of starting programs.

 “Lynn and Katie Law in Chicago had talked a few times about starting an association, specifically to encourage new programs, and protect and market a “greeter” brand,” Gail recalled.
 “Interest in the greeter concept was growing.”